dylan-lang/zlib/documentation/source/zlib-binding.rst

 .. constant:: $z-need-dict

-   If a preset dictionary is needed.
+   A preset dictionary is needed.

    :type: :drm:`<integer>`